For overtired parents who can’t seem to get their kids on a healthy sleep schedule, the promise of a magic pill can be pretty enticing.

 According to the National Institutes of Health, melatonin should not be used in most children.

 It is possibly unsafe.
 Because of its effects on other hormones, melatonin might interfere with development.

 There is no need to put your kids at risk just to get them down for the night.
 The plain truth is, children need to be taught to sleep properly and it’s up to you, Mom and Dad, to show them how.
 Please don’t hesitate to let me know if I can help!
-Contact me today for information on my sleep consulting services for infant, toddlers, babies, and all pediatrics!
+Contact me, your Denver sleep coach, for information on my sleep consulting services for infant, toddlers, babies, and all pediatrics!